Hertfordshire Cheetahs: 2004–2005

 It wasn't until 2004 that they again experienced success, when they finished top of Division 2 South East with ten wins out of ten.
 This meant they finished at top seeds in the entire division, and so were assured of home draws.
 A 30–6 win over the South Wales Warriors in the quarter-final was followed by a 34–6 semi-final win over the Sussex Thunder.
 This set up their second playoff final, this time played at the Don Valley Stadium in Sheffield in front of 1440 spectators.
-However, they were unable to finish the season with another win, losing 16–32 to the Doncaster Mustangs.
+They did not finish the season with another win, losing 16–32 to the Doncaster Mustangs.

 Despite losing the final, the Cheetahs were promoted to Division 1A of the British American Football League.
 After winning their first match against the Southern Sundevils, they struggled at this higher level and only managed to win one more of their games, ultimately finishing third out of four teams in their group.
-However, this was still enough to gain a wild-card slot in the playoffs and they made the most of this opportunity, defeating the Staffordshire Surge and the London Blitz to gain a place in the final for the second successive season.
+This was still to gain a wild-card slot in the playoffs and they made the most of this opportunity, defeating the Staffordshire Surge and the London Blitz to gain a place in the final for the second successive season.
 As with their first playoff final eight years before, they played the Bristol Aztecs and lost only by a single touchdown.